-The Lee Family’s next goal is to have a virtual PPD Walk / Run in all 50 states to ensure that Meghana’s inspirational message of acceptance and hope is shared far and wide.
-VBF is here to support their family in turning that dream into a reality.
+This year, the Lee Family’s goal is to have a virtual PPD Walk / Run in all 50 states and around the world to ensure that Meghana’s inspirational message of acceptance and hope is shared far and wide.
+Ask your family and friends near and far to register as a VIRTUAL RACE PARTICIPANT.

 Pick a location that is convenient and accessible for your audience.
 Some factors to consider in choosing a location include facility use cost, proximity of the nearest restrooms, parking, and safety for children present.
 Be sure to ask if your facility will waive any usage fees since you’ll be raising funds for a non-profit.